JoshuaLeeZhang/overdue/README.md

 ## Technical Concepts

-The project integrates several advanced ideas in one system:
+This project is centered on building a **web agent** and integrates several ideas in one system:

-- **Autonomous agents** — Background behavior that observes, decides, and acts without constant user input.
+- **Web agent** — An autonomous agent that runs in or against the web: browses pages, fills forms, navigates LMS/course sites, and performs academic workflows without constant user input.
-- **Workflow orchestration** — Coordinating multi-step processes and state transitions.
+- **Workflow orchestration** — Coordinating multi-step processes and state transitions across web interfaces.
 - **Task prioritization** — Algorithms that weigh deadlines, effort, and constraints.
-- **Asynchronous processing pipelines** — Non-blocking, scheduled execution.
+- **Asynchronous processing pipelines** — Non-blocking, scheduled execution so the agent can work in the background.
-- **Human–AI collaboration** — Interfaces that make the agent’s state and outputs visible and actionable.
+- **Human–agent collaboration** — Interfaces that make the agent’s state and outputs visible and actionable.

 ---

 ## Summary

-**Overdue** is an autonomous academic co-pilot: a background AI that reminds you about assignments, auto-completes the tedious ones, and reviews your submissions against rubrics so you stop wasting time on busywork.
+**Overdue** is a **web agent** for academic busywork: it runs on the web to remind you about assignments, auto-complete the tedious ones, and review your submissions against rubrics so you stop wasting time.